godotengine/godot-docs/tutorials/shading/your_first_shader/your_first_canvasitem_shader.rst

 of what shaders are please see :ref:`What are shaders <doc_what_are_shaders>`.

-This tutorial will focus on the practical aspects of writing shader programs by walking readers through the process of writing a shader with both vertex and fragment functions.
+This tutorial will focus on the practical aspects of writing shader programs by walking you through the process of writing a shader with both vertex and fragment functions.
 This tutorial targets absolute beginners to shaders.

 .. note:: If you have experience writing shaders and are just looking for